CloudComputingCourse/grpc-examples/go/README.md

 ```
 ### Compiling Protocol Buffers

+- For the following steps, we are assuming you are currently in the `~/grpc-examples/go` directory.

 - Install `protoc` plugins that generate the Go code of the protocol buffer language

 ```